malisio/malisio.github.io/_tabs/about.md

 - I'm pretty average in C and C++ and currently learning x86 assembly
 - Solid knowledge about linux (user mode and kernel mode)
 - Fun Fact about myself: I like building  stuff from scratch to understand how they fully work (http servers,a custom shell,Alogs, etc..)
+- Another fun fact: my birthday cake burns brighter than the hope in my heart